Linaro/lava/doc/v2/actions-boot.rst

 ============

-The ``fastboot-nfs`` boot is a method that allow you specify a ``nfs`` rootfs in a Android boot image via LXC image build and boot using ``fastboot`` boot method.
+The ``fastboot-nfs`` boot is a method that allow you specify a ``nfs`` rootfs in a Android boot image via docker image build and boot using ``fastboot`` boot method.

 The job needs a require set of 3 primary actions:

 - Deploy rootfs over NFS
-- Download Kernel and DTB to LXC
+- Download Kernel and DTB to docker
 - Create Android boot image with NFS details provided by NFS_{ROOTFS,SERVER_IP}
   environment variables